-This increases the load time, improves user experience, and speed is important for SEO.
-Also, these plugins do things like Gzip Compression, they minify HTML & CSS, and do more.
+This increases the page load time, improves user experience, and speed is important for SEO too.
+Also, these plugins do things like Gzip Compression, HTML & CSS minification, and more.

-So, in order to have a fast WordPress website, you definitely need to have some kind of caching.
+So, to have a fast WordPress website, you definitely need to have some kind of caching.
 Let’s find out which one is the best free plugin.

 Because this is for beginners to intermediate bloggers, I wanted it to be simple and free.
-All the themes and plugins I used are free.
+All the themes and plugins I used for this test, are free.
 So, everyone can try it.